 - License existing music

 Composing and recording might be more affordable than you think.
 Some home-studio composers provide good results starting at about $1,000.
-Of course, finding the right composer can be a challenge, but the results can really elevate your video.
+Find the right composer and the results can really elevate your video.
 Just remember that perfecting a composition can take time.
 Make sure you build that into your project timeline.

 Tips for Recording An Original Soundtrack

-Gone are the days when solo composers working with desktop tools could only create music that sounded sterile and electronic.
-Today, the quality of instrument samples and the tools to tweak them have improved dramatically.
+Modern composers have high-quality instrument samples and music editing tools on their desktop.
 A composer working in their studio can create respectable orchestral effects.
 Of course, samples will never match the work of talented session musicians, but often all it takes is a single real instrument – recorded live – to lift a recording and give it warmth and professionalism.

 But why bother recording original music at all?
 Imagine that you spend the first third of your marketing video talking about a pain point.
 Then the customer finds the product that solves their problem.
 Things start looking up!
 You can’t take the viewer on that turn unless the mood of the music changes in the right way and at the right time.
 A composer can hit cues so the music participates in the storytelling.